-Students Incidents Refer to class teacher / tutor Refer to Head of Department / Year / Refer to Exec.
-Principal Refer to Police Refer to technical support staff for action re filtering / security etc. Inform parents / carers Removal of network / internet access Warning Further sanction e.g. detention / Deliberately accessing or trying to access material that could be considered illegal (see list in earlier section on unsuitable / inappropriate activities). х х х х х х х х Unauthorised use of non-educational sites during lessons х х х х Unauthorised / inappropriate use of mobile phone / digital camera / another mobile device х х х х х x

-Unauthorised / inappropriate use of social media / messaging apps / personal email х Х х х х х Unauthorised downloading or uploading of files Х х Х Х Х Allowing others to access school network by sharing username and passwords х х х х х х х Attempting to access or accessing the school network, using another student's account х х х х х х х Attempting to access or accessing the school network, using the account of a member of staff х х х х х х Corrupting or destroying the data of other users Х х Х Х Х Х Sending an email, text or message that is regarded as offensive, harassment or of a bullying nature х x х х x x Continued infringements of the above, following previous warnings or sanctions х х х х х х х Actions which could bring the school into disrepute or breach the integrity of the ethos of the school x х х x x x x Using proxy sites or other means to subvert the school's filtering system х х х х х х х Accidentally accessing offensive or pornographic material and failing to report the incident х х х х х х Deliberately accessing or trying to access offensive or pornographic material х х х x х х Receipt or transmission of material that infringes the copyright of another person or х х х х х
+Student Incidents Refer to class teacher / tutor Refer to Principal Refer to Police Refer to technical support staff for action re filtering / security etc. Inform parents / carers Removal of network / internet access rights Warning Further sanction e.g. detention / exclusion Deliberately accessing or trying to access material that could be considered illegal х х x x x Unauthorised use of non-educational sites during lessons х x x x Unauthorised / inappropriate use of mobile phone / digital camera / another mobile device x x х x Unauthorised / inappropriate use of social media / messaging apps / personal email x x x x Unauthorised downloading or uploading of files x x Allowing others to access school network by sharing username and passwords x х x x х x Attempting to access or accessing the school network, using another student's account x x x x x x Attempting to access or accessing the school network, using the account of a member of staff х x x х x x Corrupting or destroying the data of other users x x x x x x Continued infringements of the above, following previous warnings or sanctions x x x x x Actions which could bring the school into disrepute or breach the integrity of the ethos of the school х x х x x Using proxy sites or other means to subvert the school's filtering system х х x х х x Accidentally accessing offensive or pornographic material and failing to report the incident x x x x х Deliberately accessing or trying to access offensive or pornographic material х х x х x х x Receipt or transmission of material that infringes the copyright of another person or infringes the Data Protection Act x x x x х x x

-Refer to Technical Support Staff for action re filtering etc. Refer to Exec.
-Principal Refer to line manager Refer to RHoS / HR Disciplinary action Refer to Police Suspension Warning Staff Incidents Deliberately accessing or trying to access material that could be considered illegal (see list in earlier Х Х Х Х Х section on unsuitable / inappropriate activities).
-Inappropriate personal use of the internet / social media Х Х Х Х Х Х Х / personal email Unauthorised downloading or uploading of files Х Х Х Х Allowing others to access school network by sharing username and passwords or attempting to access or Х Х Х Х Х Х accessing the school network, using another person's account Careless use of personal data e.g. holding or Х Х Х Х transferring data in an insecure manner Deliberate actions to breach data protection or network Х Х Х Х Х Х security rules Corrupting or destroying the data of other users or Х Х Х Х causing deliberate damage to hardware or software Sending an email, text or message that is regarded as Х Х Х Х Х Х offensive, harassment or of a bullying nature Using personal email / social networking / instant messaging / text messaging to carrying out digital Х Х Х Х Х Х communications with students Actions which could compromise the staff member's Х Х Х Х Х professional standing
+Staff Incidents Refer to RHoS / HR Refer to Police Refer to Technical Support Staff for action re filtering etc. Warning Suspension Disciplinary action Deliberately accessing or trying to access material that could be considered illegal (see list in earlier section on unsuitable / inappropriate activities). x x х х x Inappropriate personal use of the internet / social media / personal email х Unauthorised downloading or uploading of files х Allowing others to access school network by sharing username and passwords or attempting to access or accessing the school network, using another person's account x x x x Careless use of personal data e.g. holding or transferring data in an insecure manner x Deliberate actions to breach data protection or network security rules x x x х x Corrupting or destroying the data of other users or causing deliberate damage to hardware or software x x x x Sending an email, text or message that is regarded as offensive, harassment or of a bullying nature x x Using personal email / social networking / instant messaging / text messaging to carrying out digital communications with students x x x х Actions which could compromise the staff member's professional standing x x Actions which could bring the school into disrepute or breach the integrity of the ethos of the school x x x х x Using proxy sites or other means to subvert the school's filtering system x x х Accidentally accessing offensive or pornographic material and failing to report the incident x x x Deliberately accessing or trying to access offensive or pornographic material x x x x x x Breaching copyright or licensing regulations x х x Continued infringements of the above, following previous warnings or sanctions х x х x x